D-Robotics/mono3d_indoor_detection/README.md

 - ai_msgs
 - OpenCV

-dnn_node is a package that performs model inference using the BPU processor on the Horizon X3 development board and is defined in hobot_dnn.
+dnn_node is a package that performs model inference using the BPU processor on the RDK X3 development board and is defined in hobot_dnn.

 ai_msgs is a custom message format used to publish inference results after algorithm model inference, and the ai_msgs package is defined in hobot_msgs.